 - The average flaccid penis length is 3.61 inches

-- It is very common for penises to have a curvature/bend when erect, as well as vary in thickness
+- It is very common for penises to have a curvature, as well as vary in thickness, particularly for people with a hypospadia

-- Circumcision is extremely common in the West, especially the U.S., but medical illustrations rarely depict the surgical scarring
+- Circumcision is extremely common in the West, but medical illustrations rarely depict surgical scarring or uncircumcised penises

-- Most bodies produce pubic hair after puberty; it can range from centralized to the mons pubis to the perineum but often extends outwards towards the thighs, belly button, buttocks, etc.
+- Most bodies produce pubic hair after puberty and it can range from centralized to the mons pubis to the perineum but often extends outwards

-- Transgender people, who rely on the medical system for basic identity expression, often have to teach providers about trans care because of a lack of education
+- Transgender people, who rely on the medical system for basic identity expression, often have to teach providers about trans care because of a lack of presentation in medical education and rely on anecdotal resources for information about what visual changes to expect from hormones

 *Note, use of “female” and “male” refers to one’s sex assigned at birth; these terms include those who are cis, trans, non-binary, and intersex

-Please email email@example.com if you are interested in booking me to give this fully-illustrated lecture to your Human Sexuality, Health Sciences, and/or Fine Arts students or professional organization.
+Please email email@example.com or see my contact page if you are interested in booking me to give this fully-illustrated lecture to your Human Sexuality, Health Sciences, and/or Fine Arts students or professional organization.